amber-lang/amber-docs/docs/stdlib/doc/fs.md

 pub fun file_append(path, content)
 ```

-Append the content to the file
+Appends content to a file.

-Doesn't check if the file exist
+Doesn't check if the file exists.

 ## `create_symbolic_link`